LaxarJS/laxar/docs/manuals/providing_controls.md

 ## Creating or Integrating a Library

-Adding custom libraries is even simpler than adding controls, because usually they do not need to load theme-specific CSS or to have their AngularJS modules managed (if they do, try turning them into controls or activities respectively).
+Adding custom libraries is even simpler than adding controls, because usually they do not need to load theme-specific CSS or to have their AngularJS modules managed by the laxar-angular-adapter (if they do, try turning them into controls or activities respectively).
-Just put the library somewhere within your project (preferably using Bower) and make sure that it can be referenced using a RequireJS path.
+Just put the library somewhere within your project (preferably using NPM) and make sure that it can be resolved and loaded by webpack.
-If the library is not AMD-compatible, you may need to add RequireJS [shim configuration](http://requirejs.org/docs/api.html#config-shim) in order to load it.
-Usually, a specific artifact (widget, activity or control) will depend on your library, so that it makes sense to add the library to that artifact's `bower.json`.